Skip to content

 The emulation boundary

-A CRD converter doesn't run the K8s controller — it replaces it.
 The controller watches CRDs, reconciles state, creates/updates resources.
 The converter reads the same CRDs once, at conversion time, and produces the final output directly.
+No watch.
+No loop.
+No "eventually consistent" — just "consistent, once, right now."

 This means:

 • No reconciliation loop — the converter runs once.
 If something changes, you re-run dekube.
+The controller's patient vigil becomes a one-shot invocation.

 • No runtime state — the converter can't watch for changes or react to failures.
+What it produces is final.

 • No side effects — the converter shouldn't create containers or processes.
 It produces compose service definitions (providers) or synthetic resources (converters), or both.

 The goal is to produce the same result the controller would have produced, without the process.
 For most CRDs, this is straightforward — the CR is a declaration, and the controller's job is to materialize it.
 The converter does the same materialization, at a different time.
+For the CRDs where this isn't straightforward — where the controller has opinions, state machines, or runtime decisions — see the wall and decide how close you're willing to stand.